Fair Use and Music

 - write a fairness statement about using movies and music on the internet.

-Teacher:"Let's say you want to download this song from a popular band (fill in with a name students are talking about) onto your MP3 player.
+Say, "Let's say you want to download a song from a popular band.
 Can you do it for free?"
-Allow students to respond to how they can do that.
-Teacher: "Is that fair to artists and producers who created that music and offered it for sale?"
+Listen to how they can do that.
+Ask, "Is that fair to artists and producers who created that music and offered it for sale?"
 Discuss why it is or is not fair to download copyrighted music.
 Discuss how this relates to justice.

 Define copyright as "the exclusive legal right to reproduce, publish, sell, or distribute the matter and form of something (Merriam-Webster Dictionary)."